The No Diet ®

 [ An Everyday Systems site ]

-The No S Diet, also known as the "Grandma Diet," the "Why Didn't I Think of that Diet," and the "No $ Diet" is a program of systematic moderation I invented for myself that I imagine might work for similarly minded people.
+The No S Diet, also known as the "Grandma Diet," the "Why Didn't I Think of that Diet," and the "No $ Diet" is a program of systematic moderation I invented for myself that seems to work for similarly minded people.

-No funny science or calorie accounting involved, just a few simple and mnemonic tricks for building sustainably "good enough" eating habits.
+No funny science or calorie accounting involved, just a few simple and mnemonic tricks for building sustainable "good enough" eating habits.

 There are just three rules and one exception: